muldjord/skyscraper/README.md

 * Added '--nohints' to disable hints.
 Can also be set in config.ini
 * Add 'autocrop' to screenshots, just like I already do with wheels.
 Thank you to 'chipsnblip' for pointing this out

+#### Version 2.5.4 (10th August 2018)
+* Added 'extensions=' to platform sections of config.ini to allow overwriting the default extensions for any platform

 #### Version 2.5.3 (24th July 2018)
 * Added '--allowext' option which will force allow a file extension for the given platform.
 Thank you to 'herbymachine' for suggesting this
 * Added 'allowExtension' to the '[homedir]/.skyscraper/config.ini' variables for both 'main' and 'platform' specific sections.
 This is useful if you wish to permanently add a file extension to all or one platform when scraping